iVillage @ MLK

-The iVillage @ MLK houses a mix of entrepreneurs that are benefiting from innovative office space, along with affordable retail, food and beverage options, as they launch businesses and test new ideas along the MLK Corridor.
-The mixture of tenants represents the community’s needs and new, innovative business ideas that provide an attraction to the HE Holmes Marta station.
+The iVillage @ MLK attracts a mix of entrepreneurs, retail, food and beverage options, as they launch businesses and test ideas along the MLK Corridor.
+The iVillage encourages tenants to bring new businesses to the corridor and invites you to experience innovation at the HE Holmes Marta station.

 Aspiring entrepreneurs: Young entrepreneurs that are high potential and testing first businesses

 Access: Businesses that provide access to fresh foods/ food entrepreneurs

 Community focus: Tenants with strong community focus and benefit

 Educators: Providing youth / workforce educational programs

 Conveners: Provide type of programming or product has ability to convene

 Social entrepreneurs: Solving community need with innovative solutions

 Join Our Current Tenants:

 Make Plans to Visit the iVillage @ MLK